garland-culbreth/simplstyles/README.md

 >>> plt.style.use("simplstyles.clean.light")
 ```

-> [!NOTE]
-> All stylesheets use a font stack which prefers Inter, then Helvetica, then falls back on system defaults.
+All stylesheets use a font stack which prefers Inter, then Helvetica, then falls back on system defaults.
 Inter is freely available [from its creator](https://rsms.me/inter/).

 ## Examples